ethman/slakh-utils/README.md

   S10:
     ...
-target_peak: -1.0 (target peak [dB] when applying gain to all stems after summing mixture)
+target_peak: -1.0 (target peak [dB] when applying gain to all stems after summing mixture, will always be "-1.0")
 ```

 For a list of the MIDI program numbers and their organization see [these files](https://github.com/ethman/slakh-utils/tree/master/midi_inst_values).